Fixing perovskite solar cell instability for global use

 The study has been published in Nature Reviews Chemistry.

-The research was conducted in collaboration with the University of Toronto, the University of Stuttgart, and the Ulsan National Institute of Science and Technology.
+The University of Surrey's research was carried out in partnership with the University of Toronto, the University of Stuttgart, and the Ulsan National Institute of Science and Technology.

-The University of Surrey is a world-leading centre for excellence in sustainability – where our multi-disciplinary research connects society and technology to equip humanity with the tools to tackle climate change, clean our air, reduce the impacts of pollution on health and help us live better, more sustainable lives.
-The University is committed to improving its own resource efficiency on its estate and being a sector leader, aiming to be carbon neutral by 2030.
-A focus on research that makes a difference to the world has contributed to Surrey being ranked 55th in the world in the Times Higher Education (THE) University Impact Rankings 2022, which assesses more than 1,400 universities' performance against the United Nations' Sustainable Development Goals (SDGs).
+The University of Surrey is a renowned institution in sustainability, where its multidisciplinary research connects society and technology to equip humanity with the tools to combat climate change, reduce pollution's impacts on health, clean our air, and help us lead better, more sustainable lives.
+The University is dedicated to improving its resource efficiency on its estate and setting an example as a sector leader, with the goal of becoming carbon neutral by 2030.
+Its research that strives to make a difference in the world has contributed to Surrey being ranked 55th globally in the Times Higher Education (THE) University Impact Rankings 2022.
+The ranking assesses over 1,400 universities' performance in achieving the United Nations' Sustainable Development Goals (SDGs).

 ###